Deep Orthogonal Hypersphere Compression for Anomaly Detection: Related Proof of Bi-Hypersphere Learning Motivation

 \section{Related Proof of Bi-Hypersphere Learning Motivation}

-The traditional idea of detecting outliers is to inspect the distribution's tails with an ideal assumption that the normal data are Gaussian.
-Following the assumption, one may argue that an anomalous sample can be distinguished by its large Euclidean distance to the data center ($\ell_2$ norm $\Vert\mathbf{z}-\mathbf{c}\Vert$, where $\mathbf{c}$ denotes the centroid), and accordingly, the abnormal dataset is $\{\mathbf{z} : \Vert\mathbf{z}-\mathbf{c}\Vert > r\}$ for some decision boundary $r$.
-However in high dimensional space, Gaussian distributions look like soap-bubble \footnote{https://www.inference.vc/high-dimensional-gaussian-distributions-are-soap-bubble/}, which means the normal data are more likely to locate in a bi-hypersphere\citep{vershynin2018high}, such as $\{\mathbf{z} : r_{\text{min}} < \Vert\mathbf{z}-\mathbf{c}\Vert < r_{\text{max}}\}$.
-To better understand this counterintuitive behavior, let us generate some normal samples $\textbf{X} \sim \mathcal{N}(\mathbf{0}, \mathbf{I}_d)$, where $d$ is the data dimension in $\{1, 10, 50, 100, 200, 500\}$.
-As Figure \ref{fig:high_dimension_distance_distribution} indicates, only the univariate Gaussian has a near-zero mode, whereas other high-dimensional Gaussian distributions leave plenty of offcenter spaces in blank.
-The soap-bubble problem in high-dimensional distributions is well demonstrated in Table \ref{table:offcenter}: the higher the dimension is, the greater the quantities of data further away from the center, especially for 0.01-quantile distance.
-Thus, we cannot make a sanguine assumption that \textbf{all} of the normal data locate within some radius of a hypersphere (i.e. $\{\mathbf{z} : \Vert\mathbf{z}-\mathbf{c}\Vert < r\}$).
-Using Lemma 1 of \citep{laurent2000adaptive}, we can prove that proposition \ref{proposition_lower_bound}, which matches the values in the Table \ref{table:offcenter} that when the dimension is larger, normal data are more likely lies away from center.
+The traditional idea of detecting outliers is to inspect the distribution tails under the ideal assumption that the normal data are Gaussian.
+Following this assumption, one may argue that an anomalous sample can be distinguished by its large Euclidean distance from the data center ($\ell_2$ norm $\Vert\mathbf{z}-\mathbf{c}\Vert$, where $\mathbf{c}$ denotes the centroid).
+Accordingly, the abnormal dataset is $\{\mathbf{z} : \Vert\mathbf{z}-\mathbf{c}\Vert > r\}$ for a decision boundary $r$.
+However, in high dimensional space, Gaussian distributions look like soap-bubble \footnote{https://www.inference.vc/high-dimensional-gaussian-distributions-are-soap-bubble/}, which means the normal data are more likely to be located in a bi-hypersphere \citep{vershynin2018high}, such as $\{\mathbf{z}: r_{\text{min}} < \Vert\mathbf{z}-\mathbf{c}\Vert < r_{\text{max}}\}$.
+To better understand this counterintuitive behavior, we generate normal samples $\textbf{X} \sim \mathcal{N}(\mathbf{0}, \mathbf{I}_d)$, where $d$ is the data dimension in $\{1, 10, 50, 100, 200, 500\}$.
+As shown in Figure~3 of Section 2.2.1, it indicates that only the univariate Gaussian has a near-zero mode, whereas other high-dimensional Gaussian distributions leave many off-center spaces in the blank.
+The soap-bubble problem in high-dimensional distributions is well demonstrated in Table \ref{table:offcenter}; the higher the dimension, the greater the quantity of data further away from the center, especially for a 0.01-quantile distance.
+Thus, we cannot make the sanguine assumption that \textbf{all} of the normal data are located within the radius of a hypersphere (i.e., $\{\mathbf{z}: \Vert\mathbf{z}-\mathbf{c}\Vert < r\}$).
+Using Lemma 1 of \citep{laurent2000adaptive}, we can prove that Proposition 1, which matches the values in Table \ref{table:offcenter} that when the dimension is larger, normal data are more likely to lie away from the center.